Diabetes Mellitus and Foot Care

 -

 Wash your feet daily with warm water and mild soap.
 Do not use hot water.
-Then, pat your feet and the areas between your toes until they are completely dry.
-Do not soak your feet as this can dry your skin.
+Then, pat your feet and the areas between your toes until they are fully dry.
+Do not soak your feet.
+This can dry your skin.

 -